tjbutz/cocktails/README.md

 Extend example application which can be found at: https://github.com/nexus49/cocktails This current app lists a number of cocktail recipies and their ingredients.
 Implement the following tasks:
-- Improve UI design by adding https://material.angular.io
 - Add a detail view to display data of a single cocktail
 - On the detail page display the image and the instructions of selected cocktail
 - Add additional tests where needed
 - Improve data model by transforming ingredients attributes into a ingredients array.
-Please consider the following guidelines:
+- Improve UI design by adding https://material.angular.io for the table Please consider the following guidelines:
 - Use Angular
 - Apply TDD where ever appropriate